8 Best Ways on How to Get Out of Debt

 Magnify Money is the only site I recommend for finding the lowest credit card interest rates and cheapest personal loans AND its FREE!

 - Use a Personal Line of Credit – Work with your bank or credit union to get a personal line of credit.
 These interest rates are still high but could be significantly lower than what you are already paying.
-Write yourself a check and use that money to pay off your higher interest rate credit card.
+Write yourself a check and use that money to pay off your higher interest rate credit card and then work to pay off that personal line of credit.
 Do the math first to make sure this makes sense.

 - See What Refinancing Options Your Credit Card Company Has Available – Many credit card companies offer repayment options to lower your interest rate because they’d rather you pay something than risk default.
 Call today to see what you can do to lower your interest rate, you won’t know unless you ask.